Why buy a diesel car?

 Mercedes-Benz A Class A180d (Official fuel economy - 80.7mpg)

-The A Class has been a popular car for Mercedes since its launch a few years ago because it provides high levels of refinement and luxury for a reasonable outlay.
-Whatever type of driving you do, whether it be city or motorway, the A Class has the ability to adapt to those environments and provide an excellent experience.
+Whatever type of driving you do, whether it be city or motorway, the A-Class has the ability to adapt to those environments and provide an excellent experience.

-The 1.5-litre turbocharged diesel engine provides a reasonable 108bhp, which although not the punchiest compared to larger models from Mercedes, returns an incredible 80.7mpg on a combined cycle.
-88mpg is achievable on a long run, which is staggering!Search Used Mercedes-Benz A-Class
+The 1.5-litre turbocharged diesel engine provides a reasonable 108bhp, which although not the punchiest compared to larger models from Mercedes-Benz, returns up to an incredible 80.7mpg on a combined cycle.
+Up to 88mpg is achievable on a long run, which is staggering.

 Honda Civic 1.6 i-DTEC (Official fuel economy - 80.7mpg)